+- 1. Suspension Procedures: When a principal (or designee) determines that a student should be suspended, the following procedures will be followed in accordance with policy 5610.
+A meeting will be held prior to the suspension of the student.
+At this meeting, the student will be entitled to: - i.
+A written or oral statement of the charges; - ii.
+If the student denies the charges, a summary of the evidence against the student will be presented; and - iii.
+The student will be provided an opportunity to explain his or her conduct.

+The meeting shall precede suspension of the student except where the nature of the misconduct requires immediate removal.
+In such situations, the meeting will follow the suspension as soon as reasonably possible following the date of suspension.

-- 1. A principal or designee may suspend a student from school for a period not to exceed ten (10) school days.
-The principal or designee shall send a written statement to the student's parents describing the student's conduct, misconduct or violation of any rule or standard and the reasons for the action taken.
-The principal or designee shall make a reasonable effort to hold a conference with the parents before or at the time the student returns to school.
-A student may be suspended from school pending a meeting on his/her expulsion. - 2.
-If, after an investigation, the principal or designee decides that expulsion is warranted for any student, he/she shall file a written charge with the Superintendent requesting that the student be expelled. - 3.
-If the student has an identified disability and is receiving special education services in the School Corporation, the principal or designee will contact the Director of Student Support Services to schedule a causal relationship case conference at the time he/she submits a written charge to the Superintendent.
-If the case conference committee determines that no causal relationship exists, under Article 7, the principal or designee may proceed with the expulsion recommendation. - 4.
-When a principal or designee recommends to the Superintendent that a student be expelled from school, the following procedures will be followed: - a.
-The Superintendent may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting: - (1) A member of the administrative staff who did not recommend that the student be expelled and who was not involved in the events giving rise to that recommendation; or - (2) Legal counsel. - b.
-The Superintendent or the person appointed to hold the expulsion meeting may continue the suspension of a student for more than the ten (10) school days of the principal's suspension and until the time of the expulsion decision, if he/she determines that the student's continued suspension will prevent or substantially reduce the risk of: - (1) Interference with an educational function or school purpose; or
+Following the suspension, the parent or guardian of a suspended student will be notified in writing.
+The notification will include the dates of suspension, describe the student's misconduct, and describe the action taken by the principal or his designee.

+If, after an investigation, the principal or designee decides that expulsion is warranted for any student, he/she shall file a written charge with the Superintendent requesting that the student be expelled.

+- The School Corporation may vary from the discipline procedures in this handbook where appropriate to comply with 511 Indiana Administrative Code Article 7. - 2.
+When a principal or designee recommends to the Superintendent that a student be expelled from school, the following procedures will be followed:

+- a.
+The Superintendent may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting: - i.
+A member of the administrative staff who did not recommend that the student be expelled and who was not involved in the events giving rise to that recommendation; or - ii.
+Legal counsel. - b.
+The Superintendent or the person appointed to hold the expulsion meeting may continue the suspension of a student for more than the ten (10) school days of the principal's suspension and until the time of the expulsion decision, if he/she determines that the student's continued suspension will prevent or substantially reduce the risk of: - i.
+Interference with an educational function or school purpose; or - ii.
+A physical injury to the student, other students, school employees or visitors to the school.

+However, a student may not be suspended from school pending a meeting on a student's proposed expulsion for an expulsion due to failure of legal settlement under I.C. § 20-33-8-17.